Switzerland

 The federal tax rate is progressive at rates ranging from 0% to 11.5%.
 Cantonal and communal taxes also apply.
 Top marginal effective tax rates are between 25% to 51% depending on the canton and commune.

-Capital gains on movable assets are tax-exempt, provided that the taxpayer is not a professional securities dealer.
+Capital gains on movable assets are tax-exempt, provided that taxpayer is not a professional securities dealer.
 Capital gains on immovable assets are subject to cantonal capital gains tax, with rates that vary depending on the canton and holding period.

 Dividend, rental and interest income are usually taxed at applicable personal income tax rates.

-Other taxes – The sale and import of goods and services are subject to V.A.T. at a standard rate of 8%.
+Other taxes – The sale and import of goods and services are subject to V.A.T. at a standard rate of 8.1%.
 Reduced rates and exemptions may apply.

-A stamp tax is levied on the transfer of securities, the tax rate is 0.15% if security is issued by a Swiss tax resident and 0.3% if is issued by nonresident.
+A stamp tax is levied on the transfer of securities, tax rate is 0.15% if security is issued by a Swiss tax resident and 0.3% if is issued by nonresident.

 A capital duty of 1% is levied on the issuance and increase of the equity of Swiss corporations.
 However, the first CHF 1,000,000 of capital is exempt from capital duty.